outlaw777/outlaw777/README.md

 ## Objective

-My journey in Infomation Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in Infomation Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Cyber Security Analyst

 ## Skills